Jeznar/GitRepo/Utility_Macros/README.md

 * **[Swap Map](#swap-map)** swaps the current background image for the next or base.
 A naming convention must be followed.

 ## Notes on Functions

+### **Demo Copy Edit Item**

+Macro that copies an existing macro (%%Black Tentacles Effect%%) to character sheet executing this onUse ItemMacro.

+It then edits the name to something more specific, of the form *\<TOKEN_NAME>'s Black Tentacles Effect*.

+It also looks for any strings wrapped in bold and %% symbols in the description.
+Any **%%string%%** followed by any amount of white space is then deleted from the description -- as a demonstration of capability.

+I expect this will be useful for creating temporary items, being easier than the create them from scratch method in a macro.

 ### **Demo Template VFX**